nitindarbhe/Aws-associate/README.md

     - 99.9% = 8.77 hours /year downtime
     - 99.999% = 5.26 minutes /year downtime
 - User disruption, such as re-login, is okay
-- If a server goes down, but another is ready on standby, users may notice small disruptions, but thats okay
+- If a server goes down, but another is ready on standby, users may notice small disruptions, but that okay
 - Often require redundant service or architecture to achieve the agreed SL

 ### Fault-Tolerance (FT)